 Marvel artistry has always represented ingenuity and our human need for stories.
 In honor of that, we’ve curated a handful of comic pieces that pay homage to famous works from the Old World, to the Classical, and the contemporary.

 REFERENCE: QUEEN NEFERTARI PLAYING SENET

-This 2012 Art Appreciation variant by Christian Nauck pays tribute to humankind’s first pictorial language, the hieroglyphs of ancient Egypt.
+This 2012 Art Appreciation variant by Christian Nauck pays tribute to one of humankind’s first pictorial languages: the hieroglyphs of ancient Egypt.

 Team leader Captain America is the primary figure, taking up the most space on the left.
 He’s flanked by assembled Avengers Thor, Iron Man, Black Widow, Hawkeye, and Hulk, while trickster god Loki looms in shadow.
 Each member is in side view against a stone background, striking their signature pose.
 The piece is vibrantly colored, much like the hieroglyphs that recorded annals of history in pyramids, tombs, and temples.